hrvstr/odin-recipes/README.md

 # TOP Project #1: Recipes

-A simple HTML web page to show the ingredients and directions to cook a nice and healthy meal.
+A simple HTML website to show the ingredients and directions to cook a nice and healthy meal.

 ## Skills learned for this project